ehoang0106/blog/source/_drafts/application-load-balancer.md

 3. **Application Load Balancers** to distribute traffic
 4. **Route53 DNS Failover** for automatic cross-region recovery
 5. **Health checks** to detect and respond to failures
+6. **CloudWatch Alarm** to trigger a Lambda function that spins up the second region

-Here's what our infrastructure looks like:
+Here's what my infrastructure looks like:

 ![img](https://s3.us-east-1.amazonaws.com/blog.khoah.net/media/load-balancing/diagram-2.png)